Replacing an Exterior Window with Vinyl Siding

 - Staple gun and staples Vinyl Cutter

-- Vinyl Siding (matching the color of the house)
+- Vinyl Siding (matching the colour of the house)

 If you like to hire someone for siding contractors, just get a quote!

-Once you have these, first, start by preparing the window area for vinyl as follows:
+Once you have these, first, start by preparing the window area for vinyl siding as follows:

 - Remove the drywall that surrounds the window on the inside of the house.
 To achieve this, score the area around the drywall with a utility knife.
 This will make it easier to remove the drywall.
 After that, carefully pull off the drywall using a pry bar, ensuring that you don’t damage what you are not removing.

 - Next, remove the window and the screen while taking care not to damage the frame or the other areas around the window.
 First, remove the nails or screws that hold the window using a hammer.
 Next, pound the pieces of wood that may be between and the wooden studs, using a hammer and remove them.